Skip to main content

 Execute the procedure:

-If any statement inside the procedure fails, PostgreSQL automatically rolls back the entire transaction unless you handle it explicitly.
+If any statement inside the procedure fails, MySQL rolls back the current statement.
+Wrap multi-step routines in transactions if you need full atomicity.

 User-Defined Function

-A scalar function can compute helpful values such as a student's total enrolled credits in a given term.
+A scalar function can compute helpful values such as a customer's lifetime value.

 )